vossavant/css-styleguide/README.md

   <a href="#table-of-contents">⬆ Back to Top</a>

 ## <a name="alerts"></a>Alert Boxes
 - **<a href="#8.1">8.1 General Use</a><a name="user-content-8.1"></a>** Alert boxes are limited in scope on the GSC marketing site, but are more widespread in the admin application.
 Their purpose is to alert the user to an event, whether it was successful or went horribly wrong.

+	Alert boxes should be `<p>` unless a special case warrants otherwise.
 Use common sense when adding alert boxes; rare is the case when more than one need be on screen at once.

   <a href="#table-of-contents">⬆ Back to Top</a>